ObolNetwork/obol-docs/docs/gov/governance/incentives.md

 ## What benefits do I get from the OBOL Token?

 OBOL Tokens serve as the basis for ownership and governance of the Obol Collective.
-Learn more on the [token page](./obol-token.md) of the docs.
+Learn more on the [OBOL Token page](./obol-token.md) of the docs.

 ## How are incentives calculated?